iterative/dvc.org/static/docs/commands-reference/init.md

   written.

 - `-f`, `--force` - remove `.dvc/` if it exists before initialization.
-Will remove all local cache.
-Useful when first `dvc init` got corrupted for some reason.
+Will remove any existing local cache.
+Useful when a previous `dvc init` has been corrupted.

 - `-h`, `--help` - prints the usage/help message, and exit.